 Campus buildings include Cyr Hall, which houses administrative and business offices, classrooms, a computer lab and science labs, as well as Fox Auditorium.
 Three resident halls, Crocker Hall, Powell Hall, and “The Lodge” have the capacity to house 300 students.
 Blake Library contains the university collection, computing facilities, quiet and group study spaces, and an exhibit area.
 Dining facilities are located in Nowland Hall.
 Neighboring the Ray Fournier Biological Park is the University’s Sports Center, which is equipped with racquetball courts, a weight room, a cardio room, as well as space for a variety of specialized activities.
 The Old Model School houses a computing lab and classrooms.
 Nadeau Hall houses the Nursing program, faculty offices, and a conference center.
 The Acadian Archives building includes a collection of materials relating to the French-Acadian heritage of the area.
 The Physical Plant building houses the equipment used to keep the campus attractive and well groomed.
 The Armory houses the Forestry Program – classrooms and a computer lab as well as the new biomass heating system.
 The new heating system provides heat and hot water to nine buildings on the main campus.

-The University of Maine at Fort Kent is accredited by the New England Association of Schools and Colleges, Inc., a non-governmental, nationally-recognized organization whose affiliated institutions include elementary school systems through collegiate institutions offering post-graduate instruction.
+The University of Maine at Fort Kent is accredited by the New England Commission of Higher Education, a non-governmental, nationally-recognized organization whose affiliated institutions include elementary school systems through collegiate institutions offering post-graduate instruction.

 The baccalaureate nursing program is separately accredited by the Commission for Collegiate Nursing Education and also has been approved by the Maine State Board of Nursing.
-The teacher preparation program has been approved by the Maine Department of Education.
 The associate program in forestry is accredited by the Society of American Foresters.
 The Business Management and Rural Public Safety majors are accredited by the International Assembly for Collegiate Business Education.

 Inquiries regarding the status of any of the institution's accreditation should be directed to the Vice President for Academic Affairs.